Strange Recipes

 Sous-Vide Rhubarb & Rose Water Kefir Tonic with Spring Pea and Mint

-This fermented Middle Eastern spring tonic sounds like a florist and a farmer had a very confusing argument, but the science is undeniable: tart rhubarb, floral rose water, grassy spring peas, and cool mint create a layered, gut-friendly drink that hits every register on your palate.
-Sous-vide precision gently coaxes rhubarb into a silky cordial without destroying its volatile acids, then live kefir cultures bring the whole thing to life with a fizzy, probiotic tang.
-Think Persian sharbat met a Brooklyn fermentation lab and decided to stay.
+A fermented Middle Eastern spring tonic that sounds like a florist and a farmer had a very confusing argument, but the science backs it up: tart rhubarb, floral rose water, grassy spring peas, and cool mint make a gut-friendly drink that hits every register on your palate.
+Sous-vide precision coaxes rhubarb into a silky cordial without destroying its volatile acids, then live kefir cultures bring the whole thing to life with a fizzy, probiotic tang.
+Think Persian sharbat meeting a Brooklyn fermentation lab and deciding to stay.